Brian Sherratt (educator): Other interests

-Apart from running a very large school Sherratt demonstrated an active interest in environmental issues and was a director of ENCAMS from 1998 to 2005 and vice-chairman of ENCAMS from 2003 to 2005.
-In addition he was Chairman of the ENCAMS Devolution Committee (2004–2005).
+Sherratt had an interest in environmental issues and was a director of ENCAMS from 1998 to 2005 and vice-chairman of ENCAMS from 2003 to 2005.
+In addition he was chairman of the ENCAMS Devolution Committee (2004–2005).
 He was also a member of the ENCAMS Resources Committee (2002–2003), Audit Committee (2003–2005) and Trustee of the ENCAMS Pension Fund (1999–2005).

-From 1997–2001 he was Chairman of the Eco-Schools Advisory Panel and also Chairman of the Green Code for Schools Advisory Panel (1998–2005).
+From 1997 to 2001 he was chairman of the Eco-Schools Advisory Panel and also Chairman of the Green Code for Schools Advisory Panel (1998–2005).
 In 1999 he received the Queen Mother's Birthday Award for the Environment.

-Sherratt was widely respected as a scholar and in 2005 received the BELMAS (British Educational Leadership Management and Administration Society) Award for the Best PhD Thesis of the Year.
+Sherratt was respected as a scholar and in 2005 received the BELMAS (British Educational Leadership Management and Administration Society) Award for the Best PhD Thesis of the Year.
 In the same year he also received the George Cadbury Prize in Education from the University of Birmingham.

 From 1986 to 1990 he was a member of the Court of the University of Birmingham and from 1988 an honorary lecturer in the School of Education.
 In 2002 he became an honorary lecturer at the University of Bristol and a visiting lecturer at the University of Asmara, Eritrea, where, with Dr Teame Mebrahtu, he led a programme of professional development for secondary heads throughout the country funded by the Danish aide programme, Danida.

 From 2003 to 2005 he was a member of the Education Commission.

 In 2012 he received the Freedom of the City of London.
 In 2003 he was elected a Freeman of the Guild of Educators and thereafter (2012) a Liveryman.

 School Leadership Lab

-The School Leadership Lab – www.schoolleadershiplab.co.uk – was an on-line resource "for school leaders, for those interested in becoming school leaders, for governors, teachers and for those with a general interest in schools and education".
+The School Leadership Lab was an on-line resource "for school leaders, for those interested in becoming school leaders, for governors, teachers and for those with a general interest in schools and education".
 It was set up in 2012 by Brian Sherratt and edited by him until 2015.

 The School Leadership Lab covered a wide range of topics relating to school leadership and governance.

 The website contained factual information, opinion and advice.
-Further features included an RSS news feed ticker which displayed headlines relating to education and a News Section where comments were posted relating to current developments in education.
+Further features included an RSS news feed ticker which displayed headlines relating to education and a news section where comments were posted relating to current developments in education.

 School Leadership Lab was relevant to the leadership of both state and independent schools.